2023 in Glory: Background

 A welterweight bout between undefeated promotional newcomer and former Colosseum Tournament world welterweight champion Ștefan Orza and former KOK world welterweight champion (also a promotional newcomer) Chico Kwasi.

 Fight card

 Glory 85

-Glory 85 will be a kickboxing event held by Glory on April 29, 2023.
+Glory 85 was a kickboxing event held by Glory on April 29, 2023.

 Background

-The event will see a four-man heavyweight tournament which will serve as a qualifier for the upcoming 2023 GLORY Grand Prix.
-Moreover, the winner of this tournament will challenge for the Interim Heavyweight Championship against top ranked contender Antonio Plazibat.
+The event had a four-man heavyweight tournament which served as a qualifier for the upcoming 2023 GLORY Grand Prix.
+Moreover, the winner of this tournament challenged for the Interim Heavyweight Championship against top ranked contender Antonio Plazibat.